DeclanChidlow/vale.rocks/src/posts/hacker-news.md

 <dd>A negative vote for a comment.
 Posts cannot be downvoted.</dd>

 <dt>Karma</dt>
 <dd>A point value assigned to users based on the number of upvotes they've received minus the number of downvotes they've received (and some anti-abuse shenanigans).
-It is possible that stories also have a [slightly different karma system](https://news.ycombinator.com/item?id=29024089).
+It is possible that stories also have a <a href="https://news.ycombinator.com/item?id=29024089">slightly different karma system</a>.
 A leaderboard of the users with the most karma can be found at <a href="https://news.ycombinator.com/leaders">https://news.ycombinator.com/leaders</a></dd>

 <dt>Parent</dt>
 <dd>The item above the current item.
 Depending on context, it can reference the above post, comment, or user.</dd>